exhibitionist-digital/ultra/README.md

 - Removal of Oak, in favour of `std/http` library.
 This makes it heaps easier to deploy to multiple targets
-- Addition of `preloadmodule` headers for core Ultra components
+- Addition of `preloadmodule` `link` header attributes for core and application level assets
 - Main `app` entry point added to `importMap`
 - Deno Deploy support via GitHub Actions
 - Fly/Docker support